jcarter2010/Meringue/README.md

 [ctrl]+[f] is find and replace, and [ctrl]-[q] is variable highlighting.
 Select whichever variable you want by click and drag (or double click) and then press the key combo and it will highlight all instances of the variable in your current tab that is open.
 Also, [ctrl]-[h] is to connect to a remote linux machine (be careful, this will install the 'tree' command on the remote machine in order to pull the directory structure).

 You can also double click on the file (the green items) in the directory tree on the left hand side to open them.
-Furthermore, you can right click on them to pull up a menu of actions that you can take.
+Furthermore, you can right click on them to pull up a menu of actions that you can take such as delete, rename, copy, paste, create a new file, and create a new folder.

 Double click on the tab in the file you are working on to change its name.